-Back in April, my friend and culinary maven Jenn Erickson of Jennuine posted photos of her nasturtium experiment to social media.
+A couple of Springs ago, my friend and culinary maven Jenn Erickson of posted photos of her nasturtium experiment to social media.
 Her caption - and photos - have been haunting me ever since: "The blanched leaves were filled with #chevre and cured in olive oil with lemon zest and black peppercorns overnight.
 We enjoyed them for brunch on garlic toast points.
 Absolutely blissful!! #foraging #edibleflowers #breakfast #brunch #appetizer" Her recipe appears on her blog - Goat Cheese Cigarillos with Olive-Oil Cured Nasturium Leaves.
-Jenn and I have been friends since college, but I don't think we ever protested together.
-But we did cook and eat together.
-Many times.
+Jenn and I have been friends since college and she is always simultaneously inspiring and intimidating!

 Ingredients serves 4